josefsabl/SecurityVerification/docs/index.md

 ### Presenter

-There are three annotations provided by this extension.
+There are three types of rules provided by this extension.
 It internally uses the Nette\Security\User service.

 - `@LoggedIn` - Only logged in users.
 - `@LoggedIn(FALSE)` - Only anonymous (not logged in) users.